Between the Devil and the deep blue sea

 In difficulty, faced with two dangerous alternatives.

-What's the origin of the phrase 'Between the Devil and the deep blue sea'?
+What's the origin of the phrase 'Between the Devil and the deep blue sea'? - The short answer:

-The phrase was originally 'Between the Devil and the deep sea' (and somes 'the Dead Sea' or 'the Red Sea').
+The phrase was originally 'Between the Devil and the deep sea' (and sometimes 'the Dead Sea' or 'the Red Sea').
 The sea turned blue much later and the phrase became well-known via the title of a popular song Between the Devil and the Deep Blue Sea, written by Ted Koehler and Harold Arlen, and recorded by Cab Calloway in 1931.

 What's the source of the original phrase?
 Well, we would really like to know.
 CANOE, the Committee to Ascribe a Nautical Origin to Everything, would have us believe that it has a nautical origin (well, they would wouldn't they?).
-In her book 'When a loose cannon flogs a dead horse there's the devil to pay' Olivia Isil unambiguously attributes a nautical origin to the phrase, albeit without providing any evidence for that.
+In her book 'When a loose cannon flogs a dead horse there's the devil to pay' Olivia Isil attributes a nautical origin to the phrase, albeit without providing any evidence for that.

 Set against that there's the explanation that this is from the usual meaning of Devil, that is, the supreme spirit of evil.
 If it's that Devil we are talking about then the origin is straightforward - the Devil is bad and falling in the deep sea is bad, so when being caught between the two would be cause for concern.

 People who like that explanation can point back to Greek mythology for an earlier version of the idea of being caught between evil and the sea.
 Homer's Odyssey refers to Odysseus being caught between Scylla (a six-headed monster) and Charybdis (a whirlpool).

 To explain the nautical theory we'll need to define some sailing terminology.
 That's always dangerous ground for landlubbers and usually results in some horny-handed sailing type writing in to say that I don't know my scuppers from my square knots, but here goes anyway...